 3. Assemble all materials needed for your research.
 Do your experimental research.
 Emphasis should be on the scientific principles involved, scientific methodology, and conclusions to be drawn from the activity.

 4. Assemble your records, data, photographs, etc. derived from your research.
 Illustrate your presentation with prepared, carefully-drawn and lettered charts and demonstration materials.
-Consider the possible use of photographs especially in place of bringing materials that may be deemed unsafe to bring to the congress venue.
+Consider the use of photographs.

-6. Prepare five (5) copies of both your Abstract (a maximum of 250 words) and bibliography, each on a separate page.
-These must be available on the day of the Congress for use by the judges.
+6. Prepare an Abstract (a maximum of 250 words) that concisely summarizes your research.
+This will be available on the day of the Congress for use by the judges.
 The format for the Abstract is:

 7. Each project will be judged at least three times, each time by a separate LISC judge.
 Projects being considered for SPECIAL AWARDS may be evaluated by additional judges.
 The decisions of all judges are final.